VertaAI/modeldb/README.md

     ```

 ## Documention
-More comprehensive documentation on ModelDB, including answers to FAQ, can be found in [the wiki](https://github.com/mitdbg/modeldb/wiki).
+More comprehensive documentation on ModelDB, including answers to FAQ, will be available soon in [the wiki](https://github.com/mitdbg/modeldb/wiki).
+For now, don't hesitate to contact us.

 ## Contact Us
 Questions?
 Bugs?
 Want to contribute?
 We're happy to talk about all things ModelDB!
 Reach out to modeldb\_@\_lists.csail.mit.edu or post in the ModelDB [Google Group](https://groups.google.com/forum/#!forum/modeldb).